YosefLab/Compass/docs_source/source/Compass-Settings.rst

    Flag which enables more performance data collection such as runtimes per reaction per sample.

 **\-\-collect**
-   Flag to have compass collect results.
+   Flag to have Compass collect results.
 Used for batch jobs

 **\-\-config-file** [FILE]
    Setting used for batch jobs